The Best New WhatsApp Features You Might Have Missed

 Back Up Chats to Google Drive

-Easier Way to Clear Chats
+Easier Way to Clear or Archive Chats

 If you’re already backing up those chats, there’s no reason for you to keep really old messages, is there?
 It’s time to clear things up, and WhatsApp has made it simpler than ever.

-Mark Messages as Read or Unread
+Mark Chats as Read or Unread

 You can now hide your WhatsApp status or when you were last seen, which is great.
 But for your own personal usage, sometimes, you might want to mark a message as unread.